 Remember, your own experiences of school may affect the way you see the school.
 Try to put these feelings aside and look at the school from your child’s perspective.

 Who can recommend a school?

 If your child has an Education, Care and Health Plan and you are unsure if a particular school is suitable for them, you can talk to the SEN Case Officer in the SEN team.
-However no one can recommend a school for your child and wouldn't be in a position to because they don’t know your child as well as you do.
+They can provide information about local schools that might need your child's needs but they can't recommend schools.
+No one can recommend a school for your child and wouldn't be in a position to because they don’t know your child as well as you do.
 Others may not have detailed knowledge or experience of the particular schools, or know what you are looking for in a school.
 However, we can suggest a number of things you might want to think about or ask about when you are looking at schools, to help you make your decision.